Strawberry Coulis

 Add the cooled strawberry mixture to a blender or a food processor and blend until smooth.
 You can also use an immersion blender to puree the mixture.

-Note – If you like chunky sauce, then instead of blending, you can mash the mixture using a potato masher.
+Note: If you like chunky sauce, mash the mixture with a potato masher instead of blending.

-Pass the mixture through a fine-mesh strainer, so that the end result is really smooth and nice.
-Use the back of a spoon to press the coulis while passing it through the strainer.
+Pass the mixture through a fine-mesh strainer to achieve a smooth, nice result.
+Use the back of a spoon to press the coulis as you pass it through the strainer.

 Skip this step for a chunky coulis.

-Store the coulis in an air-tight container in the refrigerator for up to 7 days or freeze for upto 6 months.
+Store the coulis in an air-tight container in the refrigerator for up to 7 days or freeze it for up to 6 months.

 Frequently Asked Questions

-Both of them are similar in terms of ingredients, but different when it comes to texture.
-While coulis has a smooth and thick texture, strawberry compote has chunks of the whole fruit giving it a little coarse and chunky texture.
+Both of them are similar in terms of ingredients but different in texture.
+While coulis has a smooth, thick texture, strawberry compote has chunks of whole fruit, giving it a slightly coarse texture.

-It entirely depends on you, how you like to add it to your recipes.
-You can top it cold or reheat it a bit to make it hot.
+It entirely depends on how you like adding it to your recipes.
+You can serve it cold or reheat it a bit.

 Usage Suggestions

-Strawberry coulis sauce is a very versatile sauce and that is one of the reasons it is my absolute favorite.
-You can top this vibrant red and sweet sauce on,
+Strawberry coulis sauce is very versatile, one reason it is my absolute favorite.
+You can top this vibrant red and delicious strawberry sauce over.

 - Rice Pudding, Oatmeal & Porridge